M3gababa/nodejsOppScim/README.md

 # SCIMv2 Connector - Database

+:no_entry: :no_entry: :no_entry: This connector is not usable for PRODUCTION.
+Please use it only for TEST :no_entry: :no_entry: :no_entry:

 ### Overview

 This is a SCIMv2 connector implementation working with an Oracle database.
-It's aim to be connector to Okta based on the Okta On-Premise Provisioning (OPP) agent.
+It's aim to be connected to Okta through an Okta On-Premise Provisioning (OPP) agent.

 It supports only the following features :
  - IMPORT_NEW_USERS (Endpoints: /Users & /Groups)
  - IMPORT_PROFILE_UPDATES (Endpoints: /Users & /Groups)
  - IMPORT_USER_SCHEMA (Endpoints: /ServiceProviderConfig, /ResourceTypes, /Schemas)

 :rotating_light: In order for Okta to leverage the SCIMv2 standard, the SCIM connector base URL has to ends with /v2/.

 ![Architecture](/Okta_SCIMv2_Oracle.png "Architecture")

-Refer to Okta online documentation for more [Here](https://help.okta.com/en-us/content/topics/provisioning/opp/opp-create-scim-connectors.htm).
+Refer to Okta online documentation for more [here](https://help.okta.com/en-us/content/topics/provisioning/opp/opp-create-scim-connectors.htm).

 ### Deployment Guide (CentOS)